ooni/spec/nettests/ts-023-tor.md

 The scrubbing procedure SHOULD only be applied to the specific results referring to private bridges.
-It SHOULD NOT be applied to other results referring to publicly available bridges.
+It SHOULD NOT be applied to other results referring to non-private bridges.

 # Packet capture considerations